-During June 2010, we entered into a collaboration agreement with Gen-Probe Incorporated, or Gen-Probe, a holder of more than 5% of our convertible preferred stock, regarding the research and development of instruments integrating our SMRT technologies and Gen-Probe's sample preparation technologies for use in clinical diagnostics.
-Subject to customary termination rights, the initial term of the collaboration will end on the earlier of (i) December 15, 2012 and (ii) six months after we achieve certain development milestones.
-During the collaboration period, each party will be free to sell instrument systems that incorporate its own technology but, subject to limited exceptions, neither party may jointly develop integrated sequencing systems for clinical diagnostics with any third party nor license its technology to any third party for such use.
-In addition, the collaboration agreement provides each party with preferred access to certain products of the other party when commercially available, both during and after the collaboration period.
-During 2011, we sold an instrument and other products and services to Gen-Probe with a total value of approximately \$915,000.
+During June 2010, we entered into a collaboration agreement with Gen-Probe Incorporated (now a subsidiary of Hologic Incorporated), or Gen-Probe, regarding the research and development of instruments integrating our SMRT technologies and Gen-Probe's sample preparation technologies for use in clinical diagnostics.
+The agreement expired by its own terms on December 15, 2012.
+Certain provisions of the agreement survive its expiration, including those relating to the disposition of any intellectual property developed or created in the course of the collaboration and those providing each party with preferred access to certain products of the other party when commercially available.
+However, we do not anticipate that these surviving provisions will have a material impact on our business or intellectual property position.
+During 2012, we sold consumables and services to Gen-Probe with a total value of approximately \$177,000.